elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/002-method-lookup.md

 For those working with Rails, you already encounter class inheritance on a daily basis, through the ActiveRecord ORM.
 Despite the terrible choice of name, `ActiveRecord::Base` is a reasonable example of when class inheritance is a decent option.

-Consider the typical ActiveRecord model, and how many become no more complex than the following definition:
+Consider the typical ActiveRecord model, which is often extremely simple:

 ```ruby
 class User < ActiveRecord::Base